Budgie Parakeet Colors, Varieties, Mutations and Genetics

 In the wild, Budgie Parakeets are green with yellow, with black stripes and markings, and dark blue-green-black flight and tail feathers.
 Captive breeding programs, however, have produced Budgies in almost every color of the rainbow, except red and pink.
 They are so colorful, they remind me of jellybeans!

-Base Color: White (includes skyblue, cobalt, mauve, gray, violet, and white)
+White Base Color (includes skyblue, cobalt, mauve, gray, violet, and white)

-Dark Factor in White Series
+Dark Factor in White Base Color

 There are 3 color variations for both the white (blue) series and the yellow (green) series birds.
 In the white series, the dark factor genes make these color variations: